On the Line delivers tailored mental health counselling services and crisis support.

 Specialist counselling expertise

-On the Line supports nearly 120,000 clients each year along the mental health continuum, from crisis support to the worried well.
+On the Line delivers over 100,000 sessions each year, helping clients along the mental health continuum from crisis support to low intensity.

 On the Line can provide counselling support and case management for:

 - Mental illness (e.g. depression, anxiety, PTSD)

 - Domestic and family violence (using and experiencing)

 - Substance abuse and addiction

 - Trauma-informed practice

 - Social isolation and loneliness